LightDvlpr/PersonAPI/README.md

 --> Select Tables

 - Persons table keeps all IDs of the different people in your databse.
--- To check all values in this table, Right click on it and click View/Edit Data and choose All Rows
+    - To check all values in this table, Right click on it and click View/Edit Data and choose All Rows

-- PersonsVersions is where all versions of each person is kept track of -- To check all values in this table, Right click on it and click View/Edit Data and choose All Rows
+- PersonsVersions is where all versions of each person is kept track of
+    - To check all values in this table, Right click on it and click View/Edit Data and choose All Rows

-### Testing
+# Testing

 In order to run the test file make sure you have NPM installed.

-`cd` into the root directory of the project and run the command ```npm test``` while the containers are still running.
+`cd` into the root directory of the project and run the command ```npm test``` in a separate terminal while the containers are running.

-These tests will be run against an empty database that will allow us to avoid populating the main database.
+These tests will be run against our test database that will prevent us from populating the main database.
-Like the main database this one is also accessible through pgAdmin
+Just like the main database the test Database is also accessible through pgAdmin

 In order to access the test database through pgAdmin change the variables in the above pgAdmin access process to the following

-- Host : `Remains the same`
+- Host : `192.168.0.1`
 - Port : `2345`
 - Maintenance database : `TestPersonalDB`
 - Username: `TestPostgres`